nuagenetworks/vspkdoc/_sources/v5_0/nussidconnection.rst.txt

 - ``passphrase``: Password or passphrase associated to an SSID instance.
 Based on the authenticationMode selected.

+- ``redirect_option``: Redirection action to exercise once the connecting user has accepted the use policy presented on the Wireless Captive Portal.

+- ``redirect_url``: URL to have a newly connected user redirected to once the use policy defined on the Wireless Captive Portal has been accepted by the user.

 - ``generic_config``: Blob type attribute that serves to define non-mandatory properties that can be defined in the WiFi Card configuration file.

 - ``description``: Brief description of the SSID.